LimeChain/gosemble/docs/2-go-to-wasm.md

 However, this is not the only possible solution, as there is an ongoing discussion about moving the allocator into the Wasm: [[1]](https://github.com/paritytech/substrate/issues/11883).
 Notably, the allocator maintains some of its data structures inside the linear memory and some other structures outside.

-### 2.1.8.
-Support of concurrency
+#### 2.1.8.
+Concurrency requirments

 The Runtime executes in serial, the parallelism is accomplished through a network of parallel running chains (Parachains).
 It is primarily because creating a semantic for deterministic parallel executing is really difficult in general.

 ## 2.2.
-WebAssembly MVP - features, limitations, proposals
+Translating Go's language capabilities to WebAssembly MVP

-**Features** - lower level, linear memory, implicit stack, instructions that operated on it

-* compact, portable, with fast execution
+It is important to see how well the language features of Go translate to WebAssembly, it's limitations and upcoming proposals that might help to overcome them.
+More specifically, the capabilities offered by WebAssembly MVP, targeted by Polkadot.
-* instruction format for stack-based virtual machine (low level bytecode)
-* little-endian byte order when translating between values and bytes
-* single specially-designated default linear memory, accessed by all memory operators. contiguous, byte-addressable, linear address space, spanning from offset 0 and extending up to a varying memory size.
-Can be resized, but only grown (`grow_memory`, `memory.grow`).
-* linear memories (default or otherwise) can either be imported or defined inside the module.
-After import or definition, there is no difference when accessing a linear memory whether it was imported or defined internally.
+WebAssembly is low level bytecode instruction format for typed stack-based virtual machine, that uses little-endian byte order when translating between values and bytes.
+Incorporates harvard architecture - the program state is separate from the instructions, with implicit stack that can't be accessed, only the untrusted memory.
+It has single, contiguous, byte-addressable default linear memory, accessed by all memory operators, spanning from offset 0 and extending up to a varying memory size.
+It can either be imported or defined internally inside the module, but eiither way, after import or definition, there is no difference when accessing it.

-**Limitations**
-* no standard library
-* no system call interface (providing capabilities similar to an operating system)
-* support of common I/O features vary (writing to the console)
-* forking a process does not work
+### 2.2.1.
+Limitations

+* the linear memory is great for languages with manual, reference counting or ownership memory model, but GC-managed memory requires a bit more work to port it.
+Since WebAssembly has no stack introspection to scan the roots on the stack, it requires to use mirrored shadow stack in the linear memory, pushed/poped along with the machine stack, which makes it less efficient.
-* linear memory cannot be shared between threads of execution
+* the linear memory can be resized, but only upward (`grow_memory`, `memory.grow`).
-* does not yet support true parallelism, lacks support for multiple threads, atomics, and memory barriers
-* can't control scheduling within a function or safely modify memory in parallel (functions cannot do anything in parallel).

-**Proposals**
+### 2.2.2.
+Proposals

+* [GC proposal](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Overview.md) might be handy to support an automatic memory management, but there are concerns how performant would be [[1]](https://github.com/WebAssembly/gc/issues/59), [[2]](https://github.com/WebAssembly/gc/issues/36).
+In addition to that, the Polkadot Runtime supports only WebAssembly MVP currently, also the GC proposal is under development and it is not yet clear if Polkadot will be able to leverage the GC proposal.
+Potential problems include determinism (is there anything in GC that causes ND?
+Can it be tamed efficiently?) and safety (Is it possible for a host to limit the resource consumption reliably and deterministically?).
 * allow setting protection and creating mappings within the contiguous linear memory.
 * there are only default linear memories, but new memory operators may be added after the MVP which can also access non-default memories.
-* there is no WebAssembly specification for exports and runtime behavior around allocation.
-* the GC proposal most likely won't help [[1]](https://github.com/WebAssembly/gc/issues/59).
-To support an automatic memory management, the [GC proposal](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Overview.md) might be handy.
-But the Wasm runtime supports only WebAssembly MVP currently, also the GC proposal is under development and it is not yet clear if Polkadot will be able to leverage the GC proposal.
-Potential problems include determinism (is there anything in GC that causes ND?
-Can it be tamed efficiently?) and safety (Is it possible for a host to limit the resource consumption reliably and deterministically?).

 ## 2.3.
 Compiler backends targeting Wasm - LLVM, Binaryen

-**LLVM**
 * LLVM is much more powerful as an optimizer.
 * LLVM currently does not support Wasm GC, and GC is not the main focus for LLVM as most languages that utilize it use linear memory - C, C++, Rust, Zig.
 * LLVM is larger in size compared to Binaryen.

-**Binaryen**
 * Binaryen compiles much more quickly.
 * Binaryen does general-purpose optimizations to the wasm that LLVM does not, including whole-program optimizations.
 * Binaryen is smaller in size compared to LLVM.
 * Binaryen is a better choice for languages with GC, which intend to compile to Wasm GC.
 Additionally, it will support compilation from Wasm GC to Wasm MVP, as a polyfill, though the opposite will not be possible.
 * In case Polkadot's wasm target switches to Wasm GC, having Binaryen as a compiler backend will have support for that, as the developers behind it are from WebAssembly organisation.

 ## 2.4.
 Go

-### Compiler
+### 2.4.1.
+Compiler

 The default compiler is `gc`.
 There are also `gccgo` which uses the GCC back-end and `gollvm` which uses the LLVM infrastructure (somewhat less mature).